edarchimbaud/vnpy/docs/data_recorder.md

 When you no longer need to record the quotes of a certain contract, you can remove its corresponding recording task:

 1. Enter the local code (vt_symbol) of the contract you want to remove in the [Local Code] edit box.
 2;
-2. Click the [Remove] button on the right side of the [K-Line Record] or [Tick Record] to remove the corresponding recording task.
+2. Click the [Remove] button on the right side of the [Bar Record] or [Tick Record] to remove the corresponding recording task.

-If the removal is successful, the corresponding recording task information under [K-Line Record List] or [Tick Record List] will be removed, and the corresponding log will be output at the bottom of the interface, as shown in the following figure:
+If the removal is successful, the corresponding recording task information under [Bar Record List] or [Tick Record List] will be removed, and the corresponding log will be output at the bottom of the interface, as shown in the following figure:
 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/data_recorder/9.png)